-AAA consolidated group comes into existence on 1 July 2002.
+AAA consolidated group comes into existence on 1 July 2003.
 On that date tax losses of \$2,500 are transferred to the head company from joining entities which satisfy the continuity of ownership and control transfer tests.
 No other losses are transferred to the head company.
-AAA group determines that \$900 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a valid choice to apply this method for all the eligible losses.
+AAA group determines that \$900 of the tax losses transferred satisfy the conditions for use of the concessional method and the head company makes a choice to apply this method for all the eligible losses (see Choices - revocable until 31 December 2004 on page 1).
 The balance of the losses transferred (\$1,600) are to be utilised applying the available fraction method.

-For the 2002-03 income year, the head company of the AAA group is able to utilise \$500 of the transferred tax losses-\$300 using the concessional method and \$200 using the available fraction method.
+For the 2003-04 income year, the head company of the AAA group is able to utilise \$500 of the transferred tax losses - \$300 using the concessional method and \$200 using the available fraction method.